U

 • Brand companies with medium to large volume requirements

-• Long-term manufacturing partnerships (USD 500K–5M annually)
+• Long-term manufacturing partnerships with reorder potential

 Fit Check: when we may NOT be the right match